realmar/bk/documentation/BKInstallation.md

 ### for use with Apache2 and integrated in Apache2
   1.  aptitute install apache2 libapache2-mod-perl2 libplack-perl

+#### for use of a self-signed certificate
+  1.  aptitude install openssl

 NOTE: install the appropriate version of the linux-headers for your operating system